Build

 Technology and Innovation

-Integrating new technologies and sustainable practices into the construction process may require additional expertise and investment.
+Integrating new technologies and sustainable practices into construction may require additional expertise and investment.

 Keeping up with industry advancements to ensure the home is equipped with the latest technologies can be challenging.